gdherbert/gdherbert.github.io/README.md

 gdherbert.github.io
 ===================

-This is a static webpages repository
+This is a static webpages repository and not intended for people to clone/fork